Spencer Brown (offensive tackle): Professional career

-Brown was drafted by the Buffalo Bills with the 93rd pick of the 2021 NFL Draft on April 30, 2021.
+Brown was selected by the Buffalo Bills in the third round with the 93rd overall pick of the 2021 NFL draft on April 30, 2021.
 On July 20, Brown signed his four-year rookie contract with Buffalo.
 On October 3, 2021, Brown was promoted in the lineup to right tackle for his first career start.

+Following two inconsistent, injury-prone seasons in which he never started more than 14 games, Brown started in all 17 games in the 2023 season, earning the third highest play-based pay incentive in the league for his improved play.

+On September 6, 2024, Brown signed a four-year contract extension with the Bills, keeping him under contract through the 2028 season.